torrepaul315/Torres-Blog/readme.md

 * Update your DB connection string to point to the heroku DB.

+* Run knex migrations or SQL files against the heroku DB to create the database schema.

 ## 3. Deploy to Heroku

 * Follow [this](https://devcenter.heroku.com/articles/getting-started-with-nodejs#introduction) guide to familiarize yourself with the heroku toolbelt.